chainloop-dev/chainloop/deployment/chainloop/README.md

 ...
 ```

-Then configure your deployment values with:
+Then you can configure your deployment values with:
 ```yaml
 controlplane:
   keylessSigning: